ninidu/ticket-system/README.md

 ## Challenges & Solutions

-Challenge - How to Integrate React with Blade
-Solution  - Refer Integrate method on laravel documentation , refer some youtube videos and web blogs , get help of ai tools and then select one method to Integrate.

-Challenge - Tailwind styles not applying in React Solution  - Import important component to app.css

-Challenge - Laravel validation errors in React Solution  - Passed $errors->all() via data-errors in Blade

-Challenge -  Flash messages can`t show in system Solution  -  Passed success and error  via data-success="{{ session('success') }}"
-        data-error="{{ session('error') }}" in Blade

 | **Challenge**                             | **Solution**                                                                                                                                                      |
 | ----------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **Integrating React with Blade**          | Researched Laravel documentation, refer some youtube videos and web blogs, get help of ai tools and then select one method to Integrate.                                       |